JK-77/Instagram-Automations/README.md

 ## 🧠 Why Slide?

-> “Tired of repetitive Instagram DMs?
+> "Tired of repetitive Instagram DMs?
 Expensive chatbot tools?
-Slide gives you automation + analytics powered by AI — without burning your budget.”
+Slide gives you automation + analytics powered by AI — without burning your budget."

 Unlike tools like ManyChat, Slide is designed for affordability and flexibility — especially for **Indian users and small teams**.